The Black Rook made a Royal Absolute Pin to win this game.

 (C23) Bishop's Opening, 23 moves, 0-1

-Game ends with a Royal Pin because Black Queen will be lost!
+Game ends with an Royal Absolute Pin-- White Queen is lost!

 D van Foreest vs C Messemaker, 1884